camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/job-executor.md

 The following is a list with the available job acquisition thread configuration properties, along with some explanations.
 The properties can be used in the `<property name="foo">bar</property>` tag, where `foo` is the name of the property and `bar` is the value of the property.

 {{< note title="Limitation:" class="warning" >}}
-This properties only take effect in a Tomcat environment.
+These properties only take effect in a Tomcat environment.
 {{< /note >}}

 <table class="table table-striped">